 The NLG is hiring a Director of Mass Defense!
-Please see the below job description, also available as a PDF, and circulate far and wide.
-The deadline for all applications is November 30, 2019.
+Please see the below job description, also available on Idealist, and circulate far and wide.
+The deadline for all applications is December 13, 2019.

 POSITION ANNOUNCEMENT: DIRECTOR OF MASS DEFENSE